 Why get certified?

-Broadening horizons by traveling overseas is an idea that appeals to a wide range of people: students looking to fill a gap year, professionals yearning for a career change, recent graduates stifled by the lack of job opportunities in the US.
+Broadening horizons by traveling overseas is an idea that appeals to a wide range of people: students looking to fill a gap year, professionals yearning for a career change, recent graduates stifled by the lack of job opportunities.
 The challenge for many becomes finding a way to travel with a purpose, to contribute to a local community and experience what the average tourist cannot.
-ITTO's certification offers a unique opportunity to earn a living while residing abroad and to become an active member of a foreign community.
+Our certification offers a unique opportunity to earn a living while residing abroad and to become an active member of a foreign community.

 Why Playa Samara?